 See the University Undergraduate Degree Requirements section of the catalog for a listing of the Core courses.

 Minimum grade requirements are established for lower-level courses.
-Contact the SoE Office of Academic Advising for information.
+Contact the School of Education (SoE) Office of Academic Advising for information.

 Three hours of Natural Science1